hiredman/prubasic/README.md

 READ/WRITE are for writing to the PRU's data ram, which can be used to communicate results or pass arguments.
-They take a variable to be written to and an offset to read/write from, offsets are in bytes, so for 32bit ints use units of eight.
+They take a variable to be written to and an offset to read/write from, offsets are in bytes, so for 32bit ints use units of 4.

 Speaking of variables, the compiler just maps names to registers, so don't use more than 28 variables (the compiler uses a few of the 32